 Day 6 Queenstown - Lake St Clair - Hobart (B,HD)

 This morning ascend into the lunar landscape of the old copper mining centre of Queenstown and discover its history.
 View “The Wall in the Wilderness”, an artwork in progress, 100 hand carved Huon pine panels depicting the history of Tasmanian life are being created by sculptor Greg Duncan.
 Works include depictions of aboriginal people, the Tasmanian Tiger, the history of mining, agriculture and forestry in the West of Tasmania.
 Travel to Lake St Clair, Australia’s deepest natural freshwater lake and continue on to Mt Field National Park, one of Tasmania’s oldest and most popular National Parks and take a short stroll to stunning Russell Falls which rise 100 metres over a series of cascades.
-This evening enjoy your bus tour of Tasmania farewell dinner at the Drunken Admiral, one of Hobart's most iconic local restaurants and recall fond memories of your Tasmanian holiday with your fellow travellers.
+This evening enjoy your bus tour of Tasmania farewell dinner at a local restaurant and recall fond memories of your Tasmanian holiday with your fellow travellers.

 Day 7 Salamanca Markets - Depart Hobart (B)